apostrophecms/docs/docs/guide/custom-ui.md

-# Customizing the Apostrophe user interface
+# Customizing the user interface

 This guide focuses on how to customize Apostrophe's administrative user interface, or "admin UI."
 The built-in functionality covers most situations, but sometimes you'll want to add or change functionality.